sabereen/fum-cloud-shop/README.md

 * Install https://nodejs.org/en/[node.js] and https://www.mongodb.com/[mongoDB]
 * Clone the repository and `cd` to the cloned repository
 * Set environment variable `mongo` to the full URI of your mongo database or modify the `uri` parameter in `config.ts` (first one overrides the second)
-* Set environment variable `auth` to the full URI of your mongo database or modify the `uri` parameter in `config.ts` (first one overrides the second)
+* Set environment variable `auth` to the full URI of your SayidHosseini/authentiq service or modify the `uri` parameter in `config.ts` (first one overrides the second)
 * To install dependency packages, run `npm install`
 * To run the application for development purposes, run `npm start`
 * To run it for production you may run `npm build` and after that run `node index.js`